peakphp/view/README.md

 Fast and minimalist view template engine with macro, helpers and directives.

+## !
+Deprecated

+This package is mark as deprecated!
+It may receive bug fixes if needed but that's it.
+I strongly encourage users to switch to a modern JS front framework instead of using PHP as templating engine.

 ## Installation

-This is a standalone packages and it is not provided automatically with ``peak/framework``
+This is a standalone package and not provided automatically with ``peak/framework``

 ```
 $ composer require peak/view